telosunlimited/telos-tools/README.md

-# telos-utilities
+# telos-tools
-scrips and Utilities for the Telos Blockchain
+scrips and tools for the Telos Blockchain

+# /scripts
+  #isbpontestnet.sh
+  checks if a BP registered on mainet is present on testnet.